huggingface/blog/leaderboards-on-the-hub-contextual.md

 - **Closed-Source LMMs**: GPT4V(ision) and Gemini-Vision-Pro;
 - **Open-Source LMMs**: LLaVA-v1.5-13B, ShareGPT4V-7B, Instruct-Blip-Vicuna-7B, mPlugOwl-v2-7B and so on.

 Our dataset includes a reference response for each instruction, allowing us to test various automatic evaluation methods.
 For evaluation, we use an LLM-as-a-judge approach, and prompt GPT-4 with the instruction, reference response, and predicted response.
 The model has to return whether the predicted response is acceptable or not.
+(GPT4 was chosen as it correlated the most with human judgement in our experiments.)

 Let's look at some examples!